gemc/home/_documentation/sensitivity/workflow.md

 the plugin override — **`apply_thresholds_impl()`** / **`apply_efficiency_impl()`** — where the detector
 computes the actual comparison.
 Both are **off by default** and enabled per system with the `-applyThresholds` and `-applyInefficiencies` options (each a list of system names, or `all`), resolved once at construction.
+A plugin may mark a policy intrinsic when the reference detector response always applies it, in which case GEMC calls that hook without the global option.

+Policy hooks should live outside `digitize_hit.cc`, usually in `apply_thresholds.cc` and `apply_efficiency.cc`.
+If a hook needs an intermediate value from digitization, `digitizeHit()` should cache it as a transient `GDigitizedData` variable and the hook should read that cached value instead of rerunning digitization.
 The earlier stepping-level `decisionToSkipHit()` is a separate, simpler filter that only discards zero-energy steps.

 ### Rejected hits and `also_reject_true_info`